 The future of these products will depend on what kind of further research is released by the FDA.
 In a study published by the medical journal BMJ last year, researchers found no “markedly increased short term overall risk of cancer” among users of valsartan drugs that were made with NDMA.
 The study did mention, however, that there is a need for more research on the long-term risk of cancer.

 It’s expected that more companies and countries will ban the sale of Zantac and its generic counterparts until the safety of these drugs has been fully established.
-As of right now, Canada, France, and Bangladesh have all issued a temporary removal of ranitidine products from store shelves.
+As of right now, the United States, Canada, France, and Bangladesh have all issued a temporary removal of ranitidine products from store shelves.

 Are Lawyers Interested in These Claims?